thomastoumasu/fullstack/Fullstack/notes.md

 A traditional forward proxy server allows multiple clients to route traffic to an external network.
 For instance, a business may have a proxy that routes and filters employee traffic to the public Internet.
 A reverse proxy, on the other hand, routes traffic on behalf of multiple servers.
 scan if ports are open in localhost: docker run -it --rm --network host networkstatic/nmap localhost
 postgres configuration in https://courses.mooc.fi/org/uh-cs/courses/devops-with-docker/chapter-3/volumes-in-action  see local container-applications-main
-build for M1: export DOCKER_DEFAULT_PLATFORM=linux/amd64
+build for M1: export DOCKER_DEFAULT_PLATFORM=linux/amd64  or FROM --platform=linux/arm64 docker:25-git  or with: platforms: linux/amd64,linux/arm64
+docker hub:  if not specified, the tag :latest simply refers to the most recent image that has been built and pushed